Wynston/aura-website/README.md

 ------------------------ What this is? -----------------------------------------

-	A website for Core Systems Incorporated labeled as "Create" that is to serve as an administrator page for the user and his/her organizations.
+	A website for Aura Incorporated labeled as "Create" that is to serve as an administrator page for the user and his/her organizations.
 It is to display information on beacons and objects in a highly interactable way.

 ----------------------- How to Run? --------------------------------------------

-	Run the coresyCreate.html file to open the website.
+	Run the auraCreate.html file to open the website.

 ----------------------- Frameworks and Libraries -------------------------------